Tyrone-Liu/ExperimentalApp/README.md

     - Via `adb over network`: this is the wireless way if you prefer, please follow [this part](https://developer.android.com/studio/command-line/adb#wireless) of the official guide.

 4. **Start getting the logcat**
-    - If the application can be launched (not crash right after you launch it)
+    - If the app can be launched (not crash right after you launch it)
-        1. Launche the application
+        1. Launche the app
         2. Run the following command in your computer's terminal *(Be sure to change the file path)*:

         ```